H3bby/startup/README.md

 - Images - Decorative image on about page and image to represent timer
 - Login placeholder - Input box for login and shows user's name
 - Database - Items in the to-do list and showing completed pomodoros
-- Websocket - Example of shared to-do list and chat box
+- Websocket - Example of shared to-do list

 # CSS Deliverable
 I used CSS to style what my project in the following ways: